Mark Tanner Sculpture Award Show

 That I am always moving, that is the punchline.

-Standpoint Gallery is proud to present a solo exhibition of new work by Mark Tanner Sculpture Award 2018/19 winner Anna Reading.
+Standpoint Gallery presented a solo exhibition of new work by Mark Tanner Sculpture Award 2018/19 winner Anna Reading.

 Installed across a vinyl floor collage, Anna Reading’s The Pothole presents a series of new sculpture and performance works developed over the past year as the 16th recipient of the major UK Award.

 Combining layers of surplus commodity materials, including shredded foam, gravel, oyster shells, bitumen, chip forks and cardboard, Reading creates a highly tactile and fragmented environment within Standpoint Gallery.
 The gallery becomes a physically animated space, in which the figure and its surroundings interconnect.
 Performances will take the form of direct interactions with objects, simultaneously responding to their affect whilst also projecting meaning.